flagshipcompany/flagship-for-woocommerce/README.md

 ### Pre-installation Checklist
 - [ ] I want to have an awesome shipping solution from Canada to anywhere.
-- [ ] I have a wordpress website of your own.
+- [ ] I have a wordpress website of mine.
 - [ ] I have **WooCommerce** Plugin installed, activated, and configured
 - [ ] I have FTP upload access to my wordpress website's file directories.
 - [ ] I have registered and activated a **Flagship Account** ([click here](https://smartship.flagshipcompany.com/company/register) to register for an account)